-A couple years ago, my mother-in-law gave me several boxes of sweet rice flour.
-When I looked up how to use it, the first thing I found said that it was much different from regular brown or white rice flour, and was only useful in very few recipes.
+A couple of years ago, my mother-in-law gave me several boxes of sweet rice flour.
+When I looked up how to use it, the first thing I found said that it was much different from regular brown or white rice flour and was only useful in very few recipes.

 So all this time, I’ve used it in very few recipes.
 Over two years, I used less than half a pound.

 Then, one day, I ran out of cornstarch.
 That’s what happens when you buy it by the 50-pound bag and get out of the habit of replenishing your stock.

 Providentially, around the same time, I ran into this flour mix recipe on Little House Living.

 So I’ve been experimenting ever since.

 For the first time in a long time, I’m making pie crust that can be rolled out, dumped into a pie plate without breaking, and held up to having the edges crimped.
 And not only that, it tastes great and has an excellent mouth feel!

 I haven’t been able to go to the international food market and price sweet rice (also known as sticky rice or glutinous rice) in bulk to see how much this stuff costs to use, but I definitely think that, if nothing else, a little extra out of pocket for some nice pies around the holidays is worthwhile.